Table of Contents

 The rotating action of a drill can become entangled easily in loose clothing and jewellery, so remove anything baggy or dangling before beginning.

-As a general rule of thumb, any tool that is loud enough to drown out regular conversation can be harmful to your ears, so ear muffs are also a good idea.
+As a general rule of thumb, any tool that is loud enough to drown out regular conversation can be harmful to your ears, so ear defenders are also a good idea.

 Check Before You Drill